Fdawgs/docsmith/CONTRIBUTING.md

 Before submitting a pull request back to the main repository, please ensure the following steps have been taken:

 1. Pull request base branch is set to `main`.
 All pull requests should be forked from and merged back to `main`
-1. Run `npm test` to check the code adheres to the defined formatting style, and that it passes tests
-1. Run `npm run lint:fix` to automatically fix any ESLint and Prettier errors
-1. Run `npm run lint` to check that there are no linting errors

-Step 4. is automatically ran by a pre-commit hook added by [Husky](https://typicode.github.io/husky/#/).

 ## Issues